-A student in the Master of Music degree program must consult with the Music Division Graduate Program Coordinator or advisor upon entry and periodically thereafter, to ensure that he/she is working consistently and accurately toward specific curricular goals within the required time limits.
-Before admission to analytical techniques courses, the student must take a diagnostic examination in theory.
-Before admission to degree status, the student must take a diagnostic examination in music history.
-In addition, an audition is required on the student's principal instrument.
+A student in the Master of Music degree program must consult with the Music Division Graduate Program Coordinator or advisor upon entry, and periodically thereafter, to ensure that he/she is working consistently and accurately toward specific curricular goals within the required time limits.
+Before enrollment in the analytical techniques and music history courses, the student must take a diagnostic examinations in both areas.